theflowong/logic-blocks-game/notes.md

   - [x] Player can land on finish tile
   - [x] Brings you to next stage in game

+  ## Creatures
+  - [x] Goombas: moveable blocks
+  - [x] Randos: moving (random) creature blocks
+    * Not moving is an option for randomized movement.
+Keep or delete?
+  - [ ] UpDowns: moving (either up/down) blocks that change direction when button is pressed

 ## Puzzles
 - [x] escape the grid/perimeter (or to a finish tile)
   - [ ] locations for finish? randomize, or fixed